David-Coles-DC/davidcoles.uk/README.md

 ## Contact

-You can contact me on me@davidcoles.uk, I am currently available for work.
+You can contact me at me@davidcoles.uk, I am currently available for work.